 During set-up, you'll be prompted to place one of your fingers on the Home button, which doubles as a fingerprint sensor – I use my thumb.
 Wait for the iPhone to tell you to "Lift Your Finger" and "Place Your Finger" – this will make the process faster and less confusing.
 After your iPhone set-up is complete, you can add additional fingerprints.
 My wife and I each put our thumbprint into each of our phones so we both have access.

-Siri, of course, is Apple's sometimes wiseass and sometimes not always helpful personal assistant – although she's supposedly new and improved in iOS 9.
-With the new iPhone 6s, you can now simply say "Hey, Siri" from the lock screen to get her attention.
-Apparently, this might allow illicit access from someone who absconds with your phone.
-First, Apple has tried to minimize this risk by having you voice-train your iPhone – during set-up, you have to repeat "Hey, Siri" several times, then a couple of phrases ("Hey Siri, it's me," and "Hey Siri, what's the weather like?") to presumably limit who can access her.
-Or, if you're truly paranoid, go into Settings > Touch ID & Passcode and scroll down to turn off access to certain items, including Siri, from the lock screen.
+Siri, of course, is Apple's sometimes wiseass and sometimes not always helpful personal assistant – although she's new and improved in iOS 10.
+With the iPhone 7, you can now simply say "Hey, Siri" from the lock screen to get her attention.
+This allows you look up facts, dial contacts and more from your lock screen — but not change settings or unlock your phone.
+If you're concerned about other people having this type of access to your phone, go into Settings > Touch ID & Passcode and scroll down to turn off access to certain items, including Siri, from the lock screen.
 Check out our guide to making Siri work better.

-If you're new to the Apple 6 or 6s, you'll be new to Apple's pay-by-phone system.
-Since we had Apple Pay already, we only needed to input our card's 3-digit security number to move the account to the new phone, so we're not sure if you'll be prompted to add a card to Apple Pay during the initial setup.
-Our advice – skip Apple Pay setup until after the phone is operational.
-The process is relatively painless – you just use the phone's camera to capture the information on your card (it's kind of cool, actually), but you probably just want to get your phone working.
+If you're new to the Apple 7, you'll be new to Apple's pay-by-phone system.
+Since we had Apple Pay already, we only needed to input our card's 3-digit security number to move the account to the new phone when did a Restore From Backup, so we're not sure if you'll be prompted to add a card to Apple Pay during the initial setup if you're upgrading from a 5 or 5s, or even a (gulp!) iPhone 4.
+Our advice if you're new to Apple Pay: whenever you encounter it, skip the Apple Pay setup until after your iPhone is operational.
+The process is relatively painless – you just use the phone's camera to capture the information on your card (it's kind of cool, actually) – but you probably just want to get your iPhone working normally first.

 Additional Set-up Tips

 Once your iPhone tells you it's ready to go, you'll still have some setting up to do so your iPhone runs smoothly.
-Continuing with our numbered items:
+Continuing with the items below:

 Since Apple apps are all carefully curated to remove unwanted malware and spyware, there's no reason to manually update apps as you do on an Android phone.
 That's why Apple let's you automatically update apps in the background – but you have some choices to make.
 Go to Settings > Apps and iTunes Stores and turn on Updates for Automatic Downloads.
 If you have a small data plan, make sure you toggle Use Cellular Data to off.